|Host Institution:||Semester, Academic Year, and Summer programs:

-Students will live in a residence hall; rooms are single occupancy.
+Students will live in a University of Edinburgh residence hall.
+Rooms are single occupancy.
 You may choose housing without meals or housing with a meal plan (additional fee).
-All ASA housing is located in safe neighborhoods and within a reasonable distance from the university.
+All ASA housing is located in safe neighborhoods, includes Internet, and is within a reasonable distance from the university.
 For full details about ASA housing, as well as answers to common questions, please visit our Housing Page!

 Please CLICK HERE for Costs and Dates.

-- HOUSING: Students live in a residence hall; rooms are single occupancy.
+- HOUSING: Single room in Residence Hall with kitchen facilities.
 You may choose housing without meals or housing with a meal plan (additional fee).
 For further details about housing in Edinburgh, please click here!

-- AIRPORT PICK-UP: Group ground transportation is provided from Edinburgh (EDI) airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from Edinburgh (EDI) airport for students who arrive on the official arrival date, by the designated time.